Inference in Spatial Experiments with Interference using the SpatialEffect Package: Spatial effects in the toy example

 The results are also presented in Figure~\ref{fig:toy-results}.
 The black solid line in the graph is the AMR estimate for each of the distance values $d$.
 The red dotted line is the 95\% confidence interval based on the spatial-HAC standard errors.
 The blue dotted line shows the 0.025 and .975 percentiles of the sharp null permutation distribution.
 The black dashed line is the smoothed AMR estimates.
 The results suggest that the AMR estimates are marginally significant when $d$ is small, where the estimates are slightly larger than the .975 percentile of the sharp null permutation distribution and the red line on the bottom is close to be positive.
 We also see that the estimated AMR corresponds to the shape of the AMR in Figure~\ref{fig:AMR}.

-To further test this initial inference regarding effects at small values of $d$, we use \textit{SpatialEffectTest()} to examine whether the cumulative effect is statistically significant on the interval $[0.1, 0.5]$:
+To further test this initial inference regarding effects at small values of $d$, we use {\tt SpatialEffectTest()} to examine whether the cumulative effect is statistically significant on the interval $[0.1, 0.5]$:

 The 0.025 and .975 percentiles of the sharp null permutation distribution of the cumulative effect are $-7.97$ and $7.97$, respectively, while the actual cumulative effect is $12.38$.
-Therefore, we can reject the sharp null hypothesis that there is no cumulative effect on the distance interval of $[0.1, 0.5]$.
+Based on an error rate of $\delta = 0.05$, we would reject the sharp null hypothesis that there is no cumulative effect on the distance interval of $[0.1, 0.5]$.

+\citet{wang-etal-spatial} present simulation studies to show how finite sample inference converges toward expected asymptotic performance in the number of intervention nodes.
+Computation time depends on whether one is smoothing the AMR curve, and if so whether one uses cross-validation to calibrate the smoother bandwidth, whether one is working with point interventions or polygon interventions, and then the resolution of the spatial polygons or rasters.
+For example, on a MacBook with a 2.4 GHz dual-core processor, with point interventions, an outcome raster resolution of 100 cells per intervention node, and sample sizes of 16, 64, and 144 intervention nodes, run time is approximately 12, 54, and 78 seconds without cross-validation-calibrated smoothing, and 17, 79, and 238 seconds with cross-validation-calibrated smoothing.
+For the forest conservation application that we present below, which uses polygon interventions, high resolution spatial data, and cross-validation-calibrated smoothing, the run time is approximately 2.5 hours.